BlueLort/GameX-Engine/README.md

 GameX Engine is a 3D Game Engine built on top of improved features of GameX Level Editor.

-After Finishing the 3D Side i will work on the 2D Side.
+After Finishing the 3D Side i might work on the 2D Side.

 ## Progress

+### First Demo
 - [x] SDL2.0
 - [x] imGUI v1.73WIP with docking.
 - [x] Logging using spdlog & imGUI Logging class implmenetation.